-At this time Lenin plunged wholeheartedly into a study of Marxist literature, and it was to become a lifelong rule with him "to take counsel with Marx."
-He had a high opinion of the writings of G. V. Plekhanov, a Marxist theoretician and propagandist, who in 1883 had organised the first Russian Marxist group-"Emancipation of Labour"-in Geneva.
-In his works Plekhanov explained what Marxism was, criticised Narodism and applied Marxist principles to the vital questions of Russian society.
-In Kazan Lenin joined a Marxist group, organised by N. I. Fedoseyev, one of Russia's first Marxists.
+vital questions of social life in Russia.
+In Kazan Lenin joined a Marxist group, organized by N. E. Fedoseyev, one of Russia's first Marxists.
 He was enthusiastic, and as his sister Anna recollected: "He would explain to me with great fervour and enthusiasm the fundamentals of Marx's theory and talk of the new horizons it opened."

-Of great importance in the formation of Lenin's Marxist outlook were the four years he spent in the city of Samara, where the Ulyanovs moved in September 1889.
-In summer the family lived at a farmstead near the village of Alakayevka.
-In the spring of 1890 Lenin was permitted to take examinations for a degree in law at the St. Petersburg University.
+Of great importance in the formation of Lenin's Russian empire and a centre of social and politi-Marxist outlook were the four years he spent in cal activity, initiated a new chapter in his life, one the city of Samara, where the Ulyanovs moved of direct effort to organize a Marxist party in in September 1889.
+In summer the family lived Russia. at a farmstead near the village of Alakayevka.
+In The turn of the 19th and 20th centuries in Rusthe spring of 1890 Lenin was permitted to take sia was a time of a marked upsurge in the workexaminations for a degree in law at the St.Petersburg University.
 He completed the entire course in the space of eighteen months of intensive study at home and passed with honours.